 need only be specified if the current base qualification (see %BASE command) is not to apply for a data/statement name, source reference or keyword. sender can be located either in virtual memory or in a dump file, whereas receiver must be located in virtual memory.

-Specified only when addressing a data/statement name or source reference which is not located in the current program unit (see chapter 3).
+Specified only when addressing a data/statement name or source reference which is not located in the current program unit (see chapter "ASSEMBH-specific addressing" on page 11).